Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

         "aws_access_key_id": "xxxxxx",       // The access key for the AWS bucket.
         "aws_secret_access_key": "xxxxxx",   // The AWS secret key.
         "aws_storage_bucket_name": "xxxxxx", // The name of the bucket to retrieve the object from.
-        "use_lambda": true,                  // If you are using a local text extractor or a deployed text extractor (pertains to local development).
+        "use_lambda": true,                  // Set to "false" if you are local, "true" otherwise.
-        "aws_region": "us-east-1"            // AWS region for Textract.
+        "aws_region": "us-east-1"            // AWS region to use.
     },
 }
 ```

 It is recommended to run this asynchronously as it could take time to run, up to several minutes for large PDF files, for example.
-If you are running this through API Gateway, set the POST body to a stringified version of the structure above.
+If you are running this through API Gateway, set the request body to a stringified version of the structure above.

 If you wish to directly invoke this function, you may do so like this: